 With cloud-based models, contact centers can use speech analytics as needed.
 This eliminates the need for unnecessary costs and staff requirements that would be required to manage speech analytics.

 Similarly, integrating the on-premise contact center with other business applications is challenging.
 On the other hand, most cloud contact center solutions offer easy integration with necessary third-party applications.

 With call centers adapting to the new normal of work from home, it is essential to have a system that supports remote working.
 Cloud contact center solutions provide a higher level of flexibility by allowing agents to work from any location.

 Your agents will still have access to the same information they would have in the office.
-Besides, most cloud call center providers offer features like call whispering and barging, allowing managers to coach their agents in real-time, thereby ensuring a better customer experience.
+Besides, most cloud call center providers offer features like call whispering and barging, allowing managers to coach their agents in real-time, thereby improving your overall contact center services.

 Also, cloud contact centers are easier to scale than on-premise models.
 All you will need to do is upgrade/downgrade your premium to add/remove users to the cloud solution as per your requirement.

 This means you can hire more remote workers without incurring additional hardware costs.
 The new employees can access the necessary customer information (as per their role) without visiting the office even once.

 Reduce Operational Costs

 On-premise contact center solutions require you to incur hardware costs (server, datacenter, telephone devices, etc.).
 It also needs regular and expensive updates.

 On the other hand, with cloud solutions, all you need is a desktop, internet connection, and headsets to run your contact center.
 This way, you not only save on the unnecessary hardware costs but also on regular maintenance and IT resources that are required to manage them.